fmihaich/SDET--SG/README.md

 * [Feature: Product availability](tests/ui/aliexpress/features/product_availability.feature)

-Actually, there are 2 scenarios defined in that feature file, both follow the test description.
+Actually, there are 2 scenarios defined in that feature file:

+* Scenario: Check second product of second result page availability
+    * It follows exactly the exercise requirement.
+    * It is tagged as ``@EXERCISE``

+* Scenario: Check third product of first result page availability with gallery view
+    * It really similar to the exercise description.
+It tests other item view and shows the re-usability of steps.
+    * It is tagged as ``@EXTRA``

 Each test case can be executed using **``Chrome``** or **``Firefox``** browsers.